Brian Sidari

-Brian David Sidari (born April 19, 1973) is a United States Space Force brigadier general who served as the director of intelligence of the United States Space Command.
-A career intelligence officer, he has commanded 6th Intelligence Squadron and previously served as vice commander of the 480th Intelligence, Surveillance, and Reconnaissance Wing.
+Brian David Sidari (born April 15, 1973) is a United States Space Force major general who serves as the deputy chief of space operations for intelligence.
+He previously served as the director of intelligence of the United States Space Command.
+A career intelligence officer, he has commanded 6th Intelligence Squadron and served as vice commander of the 480th Intelligence, Surveillance, and Reconnaissance Wing.

 Early life and education

 Sidari is native of Macedonia, Ohio.
 He received a B.A. degree in political science in 1995 from Kent State University.
 He later earned M.S. degrees from Air Command and Staff College and the National Defense University.